The Tuxedo Begins: Plot

 On her way to work, Liz Lemon (Tina Fey) is delayed by what she perceives to be the failure of other subway goers to observe basic social norms.
 In generalizing their behavior, Liz sees it as a sign of the breakdown of New York society.
 While she is complaining to Jack Donaghy (Alec Baldwin) about this in a call, his cell phone is stolen at knifepoint in a construction tunnel.
 Jack responds to his mugging by hiding in his office for days and organizing the wealthy to protect themselves from the apparently angry lower classes.

 Shortly thereafter, Liz comes down with a cold and dons an elderly woman costume from one of The Girlie Show with Tracy Jordan sketches.
 To her amazement, she discovers that the getup causes people to avoid her on the subway, as they fear that she is sick and potentially mentally ill.
 Liz concludes that society rewards rulebreaking and anti-social behavior, so she escalates her imitation of an insane old woman to get more personal space in her day-to-day errands.
 Meanwhile, Jenna Maroney (Jane Krakowski) and her boyfriend Paul (Will Forte) consider that behaving like a normal couple may be a new fetish.
 This is inspired by Paul falling asleep instead of taking part in an evening of sexual adventure.
 The two embrace their new way of living with gusto.

 Fearing that he needs to exercise control over the lower classes, Jack considers a run for mayor.
 Eventually, he ventures out with the help of Tracy Jordan (Tracy Morgan) to confront his fear of walking by the site of his mugging.
 Suddenly, Liz, in full costume, approaches him to borrow money and a startled Jack throws her in a pile of garbage bags.
 When the crowd reacts positively to his apparent conquest of the old woman that had been terrorizing the subway, both Jack and Liz come to realize that New Yorkers do cheer those that uphold order after all.
 Finally, Jenna and Paul reach the realization that their normal behaviour is not a fetish and rather a sign that they are beginning to settle down.
 They resolve to take a "sexual walkabout" for three months to make sure they are ready.

+The plot of this episode closely paralleled elements from the Dark Knight trilogy.
+The episode's title is a reference to Batman Begins.